 Creating new and balanced classes for any campaign

-With consistent XP values known, one could mix and match abilities to create new classes, or simply customize classes that already existed.
-The article explains how to do this, but it's a very simple process: because I bothered to "show my work," it actually takes more time to read the material than to simply crank out a few classes.
+With consistent XP values known, one could then mix and match abilities to create new classes, or simply customize classes that already existed.
+The PDF article explains how to do this, but it’s a very simple process: because I bothered to “show my work,” it actually takes more time to read the material than to simply crank out a few examples.

 To speed things along, you can use the attached Excel spreadsheet (class_xp.xls), which contains all the abilities, XP values, and experience point tables from the article.
 Just open the spreadsheet and start creating your own classes in the section titled, “Enter Your Classes Below.”

 I’m always interested in the classes people create, mostly because we all have different interpretations of what a “ranger” is, or what weapons a halfling thief is allowed to use.
 There are certainly no wrong answers, and the system here is infinitely scalable.
 So when you’re done building your perfect class, follow our posting guidelines to share it on this site.
 I’d love to see what you come up with!